 Brad’s clients look to him as their “outside general counsel,” seeking his advice and assistance on a variety of legal matters, from corporate to complex commercial litigation to employment.

 Before founding the firm in 2010, Brad was a Member of Jennings, Strouss & Salmon, PLC, one of the oldest law firms in Phoenix, with 80 attorneys in four offices.
-Previously, Brad was a Partner in the Phoenix office of Stinson Morrison Hecker LLP, a 370-attorney national law firm, with offices in ten cities (now Stinson Leonard Street LLP).
+Previously, Brad was a Partner in the Phoenix office of Stinson LLP, a law firm with nearly 500 attorneys and 13 office nationwide (then Stinson Morrison Hecker LLP).
 Brad chaired the firm’s Phoenix office business department.

 Prior to his work in private practice, Brad served as a legal intern for the United States Supreme Court and a law clerk at the United States Department of Justice.
 He obtained his J.D. from The George Washington University Law School and his B.B.A. in Economics and Public Policy Administration from The George Washington University.